Literals

 + operator concatenating the two strings "Decimal:" and "932".

 + operators computing the integer sum of 512, 256, 128, 32 and 4 yielding a value of 932.
-This value subsequently gets transformed into the String "932" in order to be concatenated with the preceding "Decimal:" string.
+This value subsequently gets transformed into the String "932" and then again being concatenated into Decimal:932.

 Composing strings of literals and variables